Marques Harris: San Francisco 49ers

 Harris was signed by the San Francisco 49ers on April 30, 2009.
 He was waived on October 27.

-Second stint with Chargers
+San Diego Chargers (second stint)

 Harris was re-signed by the Chargers on December 1, 2009.

+Personal life

+Harris founded a non-profit organization called Athletes for CARE in January 2017.
+He is a certified life coach and would regularly speak at public events through his organization.
+He also works as a real-estate agent.